 Know = Gain knowledge of child development and specific practices

 See = Objectively describe what is happening in your own and others’ video clips, using specific behavioral language

 Do = Set goals, plan, implement strategies

-Reflect and Improve = Observe your practice, assess, analyze, and implement quantifiable positive change
+Reflect and Improve = Observe your practice, assess, analyze, and implement positive changes

 For more information about our service learning and applied assignments requirements, please contact Lynn Dietrich, program director (email@example.com).

 These forms are provided for your reference.
 Our students will provide you with specific forms that need to be completed.

 ● Parent Permission Media Release: Our students must obtain parent permission to video children, using either this form or your site’s existing media release.